godfreybrew/IAMwithCloudSecurity/README.md

-At the current time the tool produce for every customer-provider tuple a report in `csv`, `json` and `html` formats (3 files for every report).
+At the current time the tool produce for every customer - provider tuple a report in `csv`, `json` and `html` formats (3 files for every report).